metabrainz/picard-docs/functions/func_delprefix.rst

 **Description:**

 Deletes the specified ``prefixes`` from the beginning of ``text``.
 Any number of ``prefixes`` can be specified, separated by commas.
-If no prefix is specified 'A' and 'The' are used by default.
+If no prefix is specified "A" and "The" are used by default.
 Note that the matching is case-sensitive.